Tyson Foods: Meat alternatives and clean meat

 In 2016, Tyson Foods bought a 5% stake in the meat alternative company Beyond Meat, becoming the first major meat producer to invest in a meat alternative company.
 Tyson made an additional investment in Beyond Meat in 2017.
 In 2019, Tyson sold its stake in advance of Beyond Meat's initial public offering, with CEO Noel White saying Tyson intended to develop its own meat alternatives.
 The company also developed the "blended products" line called Raised and Rooted, which featured a combination of animal and plant based ingredients.
-This line includes a burger that is produced from a combination of beef and pea protein isolate.
+This line initially included vegetarian nuggets as well as burgers with a blend of beef and pea protein, then expanded to include tenders.
+In 2020, Tyson discontinued the burger and removed egg whites from the nuggets, announcing that the Raised & Rooted brand would be free of animal products moving forward.

 In early 2018, Tyson, through its venture capital arm Tyson Ventures, funded clean meat (cultured meat) research with an investment in California-based Memphis Meats.
 The same year, Tyson Ventures also invested $2.2 million in Israel-based clean meat company Future Meat.

-Former CEO Tom Hayes said that Tyson's investments in clean meat and meat alternatives "might seem counterintuitive", but they are part of an effort to meet future consumer demand in a sustainable way.
-The company also announced in July 2015 that it had reduced the use of human antibiotics in their chicken by more than 84 percent since 2011.
+Former CEO Tom Hayes said Tyson's investments in clean meat and meat alternatives "might seem counterintuitive", but they are part of an effort to meet future consumer demand in a sustainable way.
+The company also announced in July 2015 that it had reduced the use of human antibiotics in its chicken by more than 84% since 2011.